 Cortical column in silico

 In 1991, together with Erwin Neher, Bert Sakmann earned the Nobel Prize in Physiology or Medicine "for discoveries concerning the single ion channels in cell membranes".
+He used part of his Nobel Prize Money to establish the annual Bernhard Katz Lecture in conjunction with the A. v.
+Humboldt Foundation to promote collaboration between young Israeli and German scientists.
 The list of further awards and honors Bert Sakmann received for his work is long and he was bestowed no less than nine honorary doctorates.